Lari White: Early life

 Lari Michele White was born May 13, 1965, in Dunedin, Florida.
 Her parents, Larry and Yvonne White, were both school teachers.
 As a child, she sang in her family's gospel group called The White Family Singers.
 The group included both parents along with her sister (Natasha) and brother (Torne).
 White took piano lessons starting at age four, and continued to play throughout her childhood despite losing her left pinky finger in an accident.
 She sang at talent contests, and performed in a local rock band called White Sound.
 She graduated from Dunedin High School in 1983.
 In 1987, she graduated from the University of Miami's Frost School of Music, where she studied vocal technique and sound engineering.
 During this time she also composed music and performed in local clubs.
-While at Frost School of Music, White was a classmate of The Mavericks' Paul Deakin.
+While at Frost School of Music, White was a classmate of Paul Deakin, who would go on to become a founding member of The Mavericks.
 White made her first national appearance in 1988 on the television talent show You Can Be a Star on the former TNN (The Nashville Network); she won first prize, including a recording contract with Capitol Records Nashville.
 She released one single through Capitol titled "Flying Above the Rain", which she wrote with Lisa Silver.
 When it failed to chart, White was dropped from Capitol's roster without releasing anything else.
 Following her departure, White continued focused on songwriting, which led to Tammy Wynette recording her song "Where's the Fire?" in 1990.
-She also did radio and television commecial jingles in this time span.
+She also did radio and television commercial jingles in this time span.